 How Much Do Search Ads Cost?

-The cost of your search ads will depend upon how much you are spending when you bid on each keyword.
-This price is set by competition and market demand.
+The cost of your search ads will depend on a number of factors including competition, ad and landing page relevance (quality score), as well as current bids.
 Some industries are 10x more expensive than others but you can get a rough estimate from the AdWords Keyword Planner tool, KeywordTool.io and SEMRush.

 From there you can optimize your campaigns and see how expensive it is to be in position one versus two for a specific keyword.
 At the beginning, there will be a lot of ongoing optimizations in play which will help you determine which keywords are driving the most cost-effective return.